Passer au contenu

 6. Repeat 2–3 times for the best result, especially on a new board.

-Solid wood boards cut from a single plank require oiling on all six surfaces including the underside.
-Oiling only the top face causes moisture imbalance — the oiled side won't absorb water while the dry side will, pulling the board into a cup shape.
+Solid wood boards require oiling on all six surfaces including the underside.
+Oiling only the top face causes moisture imbalance and warping.
 Always treat every surface equally.

 Wax for Lasting Protection